This gluten-free sweet potato casserole with pecan praline topping is a long-time reader and family favorite recipe. It always steals the show!

-The sweet potato filling is smooth and creamy while the topping is crunchy, buttery and laced with brown sugar.
-It’s hard for anyone to resist this sweet potato casserole!
-It’s also so easy to make gluten-free (and dairy-free if needed).
+- The Topping – The sweet potato filling is smooth and creamy while the topping is crunchy, buttery and laced with nuts/brown sugar.
+I much prefer this sweet potato casserole to the marshmallow-topped variety.

 How to Make Gluten-Free Sweet Potato Casserole